HashDataInc/bireme/README.md

 Bireme reads records from the data source, delivers them into separate pipelines.
 In each pipeline, bireme converts them into internal format and caches them.
 When the cached records reaches a certain amount, they are merged into a task.
 Each task contains two collections, *delete*  collection and *insert* collection.
 It finally updates the records to the target database.

+Each data source may have several pipelines.
+For maxwell, each Kafka partition corresponds to a pipeline and for debezium, each Kafka topic corresponds to a pipeline.

 ![bireme](docs/bireme.png)

 The following picture depicts how change data is processed in a pipeline.